From milk to candy and back to milk – co-branding Chinese style

 Jianbing resemble French crêpes and are sold on almost every corner of the street in Beijing during breakfast time.
 The ones sold in Goubuli include Peking duck jianbing cooked with cucumber, sliced Peking duck, pickles and the sweet paste of flour.
 Three other varieties of jianbing are available: traditional Tianjin-style; bacon; and seafood.
 The pictures compare a jianbing as sold by street vendors and Goubuli’s Peking Duck jianbing.

-JB-street JB-GBL
+JB-street

 Doufunao literally means bean curd brains and is made of soft silken bean curd with sauces and garnishes usually served sweet in southern China, and salty in northern China.
 At Goubuli it is topped with crumbs of mahua (fried dough twist, Tianjin’s most famous snack), rousong (meat floss), and furu (fermented bean curd).
 This combination makes each spoonful of doufunao tasty and complex thanks to the savory furu and soybean paste, crispy mahua, and silken bean curd.